Home Program Field Trips

 Students travel to Southern California as part of their year-long study of borders and migration, meeting Border Angels and members of the United Farm Workers, exploring El Pueblo de Los Angeles, museums, and parks.
 Throughout the trip, they deepen their understanding of how borders shape history, culture, and identity.

-Students travel to Washington D.C., visiting museums, memorials, and cultural sites while actively researching, discussing, and reflecting on American history.
+Students travel to the east coast, visiting museums, memorials, and cultural sites while actively researching, discussing, and reflecting on American history.
 Through firsthand experiences and thought-provoking conversations, they deepen their understanding of history, society, and their own roles as learners and citizens.